jonhoo/thesquareplanet.com/_drafts/students-guide-to-raft.md

 6.824, we require the students to implement two of them: log compaction (section 7) and accelerated log backtracking (top left hand side of page 8).
-The former is necessary to avoid the log growing without bound, and the latter is useful for brining stale followers up to date quickly.
+The former is necessary to avoid the log growing without bound, and the latter is useful for bringing stale followers up to date quickly.

 These features are not a part of "core Raft", and so do not receive as much attention in the paper as the main consensus protocol.
 Log